Encryption: Attacks and countermeasures

 Encryption is an important tool but is not sufficient alone to ensure the security or privacy of sensitive information throughout its lifetime.
 Most applications of encryption protect information only at rest or in transit, leaving sensitive data in clear text and potentially vulnerable to improper disclosure during processing, such as by a cloud service for example.
-Homomorphic encryption and secure multi-party computation are emerging techniques to compute on encrypted data; these techniques are general and Turing complete but incur high computational and/or communication costs.
+Homomorphic encryption and secure multi-party computation are emerging techniques to compute encrypted data; these techniques are general and Turing complete but incur high computational and/or communication costs.

 In response to encryption of data at rest, cyber-adversaries have developed new types of attacks.
 These more recent threats to encryption of data at rest include cryptographic attacks, stolen ciphertext attacks, attacks on encryption keys, insider attacks, data corruption or integrity attacks, data destruction attacks, and ransomware attacks.
 Data fragmentation and active defense data protection technologies attempt to counter some of these attacks, by distributing, moving, or mutating ciphertext so it is more difficult to identify, steal, corrupt, or destroy.

 The debate around encryption

 The question of balancing the need for national security with the right to privacy has been debated for years, since encryption has become critical in today's digital society.
-The modern encryption debate started around the '90 when US government tried to ban cryptography because, according to them, it would threaten national security.
+The modern encryption debate started around the '90s when US government tried to ban cryptography because, according to them, it would threaten national security.
 The debate is polarized around two opposing views.
 Those who see strong encryption as a problem making it easier for criminals to hide their illegal acts online and others who argue that encryption keep digital communications safe.
 The debate heated up in 2014, when Big Tech like Apple and Google set encryption by default in their devices.
 This was the start of a series of controversies that puts governments, companies and internet users at stake.